-The intraday opening range is most commonly defined as the first 30 minutes, or 60 minutes after the US open.
+The intraday opening range is most commonly defined as any timeframe within the first 10-minutes of the US open.

 If you hold trades long and are a swing trader, you can wait for the first hour to finish to make a move.